pixelated/pixelated-user-agent/README.md

 ******** (the one you created in previous step)
 ```

-5a) Connect to the provider using your credentials, as shown in step 4 above.
-If the user agent starts up successfully, you will not see any other output.

 **Note**: For more convenience during development, you can also create a config file with your credentials (see **Further Notes**).

-5b) If you don't have a `dev.pixelated-project.org` account or just want to connect to our `try.pixelated-project.org` environment, we have some sample configurations for you.
+4b) If you don't have a `dev.pixelated-project.org` account or just want to connect to our `try.pixelated-project.org` environment, we have some sample configurations for you.

 Please navigate to the project root in your vagrant box with: `$ cd /vagrant`